southwick-associates/sadash/README.md

 - Summarizing by County
 - Participation Rates
 - Additional overhead to save license history in sqlite databases
-- Allowing for privileges & subtypes (with calclation of privilege rates)
+- Allowing for privileges & subtypes (with calculation of privilege rates)
-- Additional steps needed for subtypes specifically (e.g., spousal license) since they don't represent unique permissions)
+- Additional steps needed for subtypes specifically (e.g., spousal license) since they don't represent unique permissions
 - Accounting for permissions that are residency-specific

 #### License History